ymunemasa/data-tutorials/tutorials/hortonworks/processing-streaming-data-in-hadoop-with-storm/tutorial.md

 ### Introduction

-In this tutorial we will

-*   Review Apache Storm Infrastructure
-*   Download Storm jar file
-*   Setup Storm
-*   Deploy a WordCount Topology
+In this tutorial, we will review Apache Storm Infrastructure, download a storm jar file and deploy a WordCount Topology.
+After we run the topology, we will view storm log files because it is helpful for debugging.

 ## Pre-Requisites
 *  Downloaded and Installed latest [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/#install)